Wanghb25/academic-Heath/content/project/Software.md

 #   Otherwise, set `slides = ""`.

 +++
-• Responsible for designing the architecture of the potato breeding planning information system.
-• Responsible for achieving planting planning functions, writing a detailed development  document, ultimately, completing based on frontend development work.
+• Responsible for designing the architecture of the potato breeding planning information system, and achieving planting planning functions, writing a detailed development  document, ultimately, completing based on frontend development work.